 Browse Topic: Wipers and washers

-Items (591)
+Items (571)

-This SAE Recommended Practice establishes for trucks, buses, and multipurpose vehicles with GVW of 4500 kg (10 000 lb) or greater: a Minimum performance requirements for the switch for electrically or electro-pneumatically powered windshield wiping systems. b Uniform test procedures that include those tests that can be conducted on uniform test equipment by commercially available laboratory facilities.
-The test procedures and minimum performance requirements, outlined in this document are based on currently available engineering data.
-It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield wiping system performance are developed
+This SAE Recommended Practice establishes testing methods and performance requirements for windshield wiping systems on trucks, buses, and multipurpose passenger vehicles with a GVWR of 4500 kg (10000 pounds) or greater and light-duty utility vehicles with a GVWR of less than 4500 kg (10000 pounds).
+The test procedures and minimum performance requirements outlined in this document are based on currently available engineering data.
+It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield wiping system performance are developed.

 Truck and Bus Windshield Wipers and Climate Control Comm

 This SAE Recommended Practice establishes for trucks, buses, and multipurpose passenger vehicles with GVW of 4500 kg (10 000 lb) or greater: a Minimum performance requirements for the switch for activating electric or electro-pneumatic windshield washer systems. b Uniform test procedures that include those tests that can be conducted on uniform test equipment by commercially available laboratory facilities.
 The test procedures and minimum performance requirements, outlined in this document, are based on currently available engineering data.
-It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield washing system performance is developed
+It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield washing system performance is developed.

 Truck and Bus Windshield Wipers and Climate Control Comm

 This SAE Recommended Practice establishes for passenger cars, light trucks, and multipurpose vehicles with GVW of 4500 kg (10000 pounds) or less: a Minimum performance standards for windshield wiper systems. b Test procedures that can be conducted on uniform test equipment by commercially available laboratory facilities. c Uniform terminology of windshield wiper system characteristics and phenomena consistent with those found in guides for the use of engineering layout studies to evaluate system performance. d Guides for the design and location of components of the systems for function, servicing of the system, etc. The test procedures and minimum performance standards outlined in this document are based on currently available engineering data.
-It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield wiping system performance are developed
+It is the intent that all portions of the document will be periodically reviewed and revised as additional data regarding windshield wiping system performance are developed.

 Wiper Standards Committee